 External male organ

 Egg-shaped structures in a pouch of skin called the scrotum, which make sperm and testosterone

 Located below the bladder and above the prostate, and produce some of the fluid that combines with sperm to make semen

 Sits below the bladder and sends fluid to the semen which nourishes and protects sperm

 The outside opening of the rectum for bowel movements (poo)

 Anyone with a prostate can get prostate cancer.
 And it's important to have regular check-ups with your doctor, to monitor your prostate health.

-Not everyone has good access to a regular doctor but, if possible, check to see if you can find support using the resources at the end of this page.
+Not everyone has good access to a regular doctor but, if possible, check to see if you can find support using the.

 What exactly causes prostate cancer is unknown - but some factors can increase your risk, including age, ancestry and family history.
 Carrying too much weight or having an unhealthy lifestyle can also increase your risk.